 Courtroom sketches are important because in most courts, cameras are not allowed in to respect privacy and prevent distraction.
 Journalists often rely on court sketches to report on trials.
 In real life, artists write brief notes about the hair, facial features, clothing and body language of the main players, before transferring the image to paper outside the courtroom.
 All drawing is done from memory, often very quickly.

 In the competition, young people will attend either a local heat or a regional heat and will be allowed to sketch inside the courtroom itself.

 Newspapers routinely report what happens in court to make sure that justice is being applied fairly.
 It is important that the public knows what happens in trials so they can see justice in action.
 This is known as ‘open justice’.
 Journalists often go to court to report on the cases being heard.
 The reporter will take notes to record the trial.
 These notes are important because they are used to make sure the report is accurate.

 In the competition, young people will attend either a local heat or regional heat, take notes on the trial and court proceedings and after the trial produce a report of what happened.

 What do I need to do?

-Entry to all three of our Mock Trial Competitions entitles schools to two complimentary places per each individual competition.
+Entry to any of our Mock Trial Competitions entitles schools to two complimentary places.
 You will need to ensure students who are interested receive their role guide to help them prepare for the competition.